 - 6 ¼ cups bread flour 750 grams

-- Slice into very thin slices and chop into small pieces.
+- Slice shallots into very thin slices and chop into small pieces.

-- 2.In a medium skillet, heat oil over medium heat.
-Add Shallots, butter, sugar and salt and pepper.
-Cook until they begin to turn brown, reduce to low and cook, stirring often until they are very soft, 10 -15 minutes.
+- Heat oil over medium heat in a medium skillet.
+Add finely chopped shallots, butter, sugar, salt and pepper.
+Cook until they start to turn brown then reduce to low and cook, stirring often until they are very soft, and golden brown, 20-30 minutes.
 Let cool slightly.

 - In the bowl of an electric mixer, combine warm milk, warm water and yeast.
 Let stand until foamy, about 5-10 minutes.
 Whisk in eggs, sugar, ¼ cup melted butter and salt.
 Add flour, cheese and caramelized shallots.
 Using the paddle, beat at low speed until well combined, just about 1 minute.
 Cover and let rise in a warm place until doubled in size, about 1 hour.